 Why use this approach?

 For one thing, the right shoes always fit!
-As a woman, that kind of thing is oh-so important.
+As women, that kind of thing is oh-so important

 Shoes also take you where you want to go — even if it IS your feet in the shoes, without them, you might end up with a lot of blisters, cuts or worse.